spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 #### Editing snapshot generation

 The SpatialOS menu option in the Unity editor include an item **"Generate FPS Snapshot"**.
 This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity editor.
-We will now modify the snapshot generating logic to add a `HealthPack` entity to out snapshot.
+We will now modify the snapshot generation logic to add a `HealthPack` entity to our snapshot.

 Within the `SnapshotMenu` class, add a new method that will contain logic for adding health pack entities to the snapshot object: